15+ Git Rebase vs Merge Interview Questions 2025: Workflows, Conflicts & Recovery

 Teammate's: D---E (still points to original C, which "no longer exists")

-Your teammate's branch D and E are now based on commit C that has effectively been replaced by C'.
-When they try to push or you try to integrate their work, Git sees completely divergent histories.
-You'll get duplicate commits, confusing merge conflicts, and a lot of frustration.
+Your teammate's commits D and E are now based on commit C that has effectively been replaced by C'.
+When they try to push or you try to integrate their work, Git sees completely divergent histories, resulting in duplicate commits and confusing merge conflicts.

-The only exception is when you're absolutely certain you're the only one working on a branch.
-Even then, I recommend using git push --force-with-lease instead of git push --force.
 The --force-with-lease flag checks that the remote branch is where you expect it to be, refusing to push if someone else has added commits since you last fetched.
+This prevents accidentally overwriting a teammate's work.

 abc123 Add login form